mcelro4/ethics_fall2025/_pages/about.md

 About Me
 ---
-My name is Kelijah McElroy.
-I’m a Computer Science student in the Mathematics, Statistics, and Computer Science Department(https://wp.stolaf.edu/mscs/) at St. Olaf College.
-I'm earning my B.S in Computer Sceicne.
-In my most previous internship I worked with the Idaho National Laboratory under the cybersecurity department.
-Some of my roles were, developing lessons for cybersecurity summer camps and led hands-on activities involving Raspberry Pi’s, Breadboards, and Circuits.
+My name is [Kelijah mCeLROY].
+I’m a [Computer Science] student in the [Mathematics, Statistics, and Computer Science Department](https://wp.stolaf.edu/mscs/) at St. Olaf College.
+I'm earning my [B.S] in [Computer Sceince].
+During my previous internship I worked with the idaho National Laboratory under the cybersecurity department some of my roles included: Developeing lessons for cybersecurity summer camps and led hands-on activities involving Raspberry Pi’s, Breadboards, and Circuits.
 As well as acquiring practical skills in OSINT, Man-in-the-Middle attacks, firmware analysis, Denial of Service, and control system manipulation.
 Research
 ---
 What topics are you currently interested in researching, or have already done in your major studies.